rges-pit/rges-pit.github.io/docs/_drafts/data_challenge_data.md

   nav: "docs"
 ---

-The data created for the ROman Microlensing Data Challenge 2025 (RMDC2025) is intended to be a semi-realistic representation of the microlensing data volume and type expected from the Roman Galactic Bulge Time Domain Survey.
+The data created for the Roman Microlensing Data Challenge 2025 (RMDC2025) is intended to be a semi-realistic representation of the microlensing data volume and type expected from the Roman Galactic Bulge Time Domain Survey.

 It should be noted that in the simulated data, the inertial frame of reference was defined with the $x$-axis increasing from the binary center of mass towards the less massive lens at `t0`, the time of closest approach to the center of mass.
 If viewed from the solar system barycenter, the inertial frame moves at the relative velocity `vlens_CoM - vobserver(t0)`.
 The inclination of the orbit is a counter-clockwise rotation about the $x$-axis. $\alpha$ is the angle that the source trajectory made with the $x$-axis (if parallax was 0).
 Where finite source effects were significant, a linear limb darkening law was applied.